ANRGUSC/Jupiter/docs/source/Jdeploy.rst

 Version 2.0
 ^^^^^^^^^^^
-In version 2.0, to simplify the process we have provided with the following scripts:
+Starting from version 2.0, to simplify the process we have provided with the following scripts:

 .. code-block:: text
     :linenos: